Ireland Permanent Residency & Residence Permits (IRP)

 - Frequently Asked Questions

-What Is Irish Residency?
+What Is the Irish Residence Permit (IRP)?

 Irish permanent residency permits you to stay in Ireland for more than 90 days.
 To obtain residence, you will need to apply for a certificate of registration called an Ireland Residency Permit or IRP.
 After a few years on those, you can then apply for Without Condition to Time also known as Ireland Permanent residency.